lawrenceli7/LC3-Processor/README.md

 Circuit's Purpose:
 The processor is run by a clock that causes every state to change in the whole processor.
-The control unit increments the instruction register and counts through the processes and counts the amount of steps.
-The ALU is a combinational circuit that is primarily has 3 LC-3 operations which are ADD, AND, and NOT.
-It calculates all three of these operations given an certain input.
+The control unit increments the instruction register counts through the processes and counts the number of steps.
+The ALU is a combinational circuit that primarily has 3 LC-3 operations: ADD, AND, and NOT.
+It calculates all three of these operations given a certain input.
 It uses a multiplexer to pick the correct output based on the instruction specified.
-The Register File section of the circuit store the value output of the main given the instruction specified.
-I also implemented more LC-3 instructions such as JMP, LD/LDR, and ST/STR, but ran into a problem with JMP instruction not properly working which I explain later on.
+The Register File section of the circuit stores the value output of the main given the instruction specified.
+I also implemented more LC-3 instructions such as JMP, LD/LDR, and ST/STR, but ran into a problem with JMP instruction not properly working which I explained later on.

 The test code in Assembly is:
 ADD R2, R2 #6